-Level 2, 5 George Street, North Strathfield, NSW 2137 PO Box 3167 North Strathfield 2137 Phone: +61 2 8762 0399 Fax: +61 2 8762 0360
+Level 2, 5 George Street, North Strathfield, NSW 2137 PO Box 3167, North Strathfield 2137, New South Wales Phone: +61 2 8762 0399 Free Phone: 1800 237 727

-Criteria 3: The Risks of Modern Slavery
+Criteria 3 (s16(1)(c)): The Risks of Modern Slavery

 Frucor AU acknowledges that every entity has modern slavery risks in its operations and supply chains.
-We are aware of the risks of modern slavery within the beverage industry and we are committed to implementing and enforcing effective systems and controls to ensure that it is not taking place anywhere in our own business or in any of our supply chains.
+We are aware of the risks of modern slavery within the beverage industry, and we are committed to implementing and enforcing effective systems and controls to ensure that it is not taking place anywhere in our own business or in any of our supply chains.
 We are in the process of continually building the knowledge base that we have as to where our own risks may lie, so that we can better assess and address those risks.